NithinMahesh1/DataStructuresNotes/README.md

 - Belongs to the class then the instance of the class
 - Used as constant variable (as the name suggests) or a method that is the same for every instance of a class

+What is abstract?
+- Indicates that the class cannot be instantiated
+- Object cannot be created

 When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.
 For example, in the below java program, we are accessing static method m1() without creating any object of the Test class.
 ```
 // Java program to demonstrate that a static member